Jeremy Fleming: Technology

 In his first public speech at CyberUK in April 2018, Fleming warned that the UK's adversaries were proactively using technology to further their cause and that the threats they face were changing constantly and becoming more complex.
 Later that year at the Billington Cyber Security Summit he stressed the need to build secure technology in order to keep citizens, economies and societies safe.

 In April 2021 Fleming discussed the impact fundamental changes in the tech environment have had on the UK's economy and society, and the way in which the COVID-19 pandemic accelerated those trends at home but also enabled their adversaries in new ways.
 He also examined the challenges surrounding geopolitical competition in technology, and the need to reform the international approach to cyber and technology for the 21st century.

 China

 In October 2022, Fleming warned in an interview of China's use of technology to attack satellite systems, to control digital currencies and to control dissent by tracking individuals.
 He also expressed concern over China's clientelist development strategies, the potential loss of the West's leadership in certain critical technologies, and its dependencies on Chinese state-linked enterprises.

 War in Ukraine

 On a visit to the Australian National University on 31 March 2022, Fleming talked about Russia’s invasion of Ukraine.
 He paid tribute to Ukrainian cyber security personnel, and pledged continued support.

 Radio 4 Today Programme

 In December 2022 Fleming was the Guest Editor on an edition of the Today Programme on BBC Radio 4.

+Other activities

+Fleming joined Mastercard as a senior security adviser in October 2023.